 No need to run in terror from Terraform.
 Close that search engine tab and check out our ultimate Terraform Cheatsheet (courtesy of ACG’s Moosa Khalid) for all the basic commands you need on hand to get the most from this awesome, intuitive IaC tool.
 Also, why not showcase your IaC skills with a Terraform Certification.

 At A Cloud Guru, we have in-depth courses on Terraform — from deploying to AWS with Terraform to deploying resources to GCP with Terraform and using Terraform to create infrastructure in Azure.
 But sometimes all you need is a simple, handy reference to get stuff done.
 We’ve got you covered!

-Let’s start – or upgrade – your cloud journey
+Let’s start your cloud journey

 Looking for a cheatsheet to level up your cloud career?
 Learn by doing with ACG.